quantmind/d3-view/README.md

 ## Model

 At the core of the library we have the Hierarchical Reactive Model.
-The Model comparable to angular scope but its implementation is different.
+The Model is comparable to angular scope but its implementation is different.

 * **Hierarchical**: a **root** model is associated with a d3-view object.